 Take the time to plan your visit.
-It usually takes at least two nights accommodation for one full day of sightseeing.
-Just like other National Parks in Canada hotel and camping space can be in short supply during the spring, summer and fall.
-Take out a map of the area and make a note of the different areas, attractions and hikes.
-Attractions may require you to wait to purchase your tickets unless you have pre booked tickets.
+One full day of sightseeing usually takes at least two nights of accommodation.
+Like other National Parks in Canada, hotel and camping space can be in short supply during the spring, summer and fall.
+Take out a map of the area and note the different areas, attractions and hikes.
+Attractions may require you to wait to purchase your tickets unless you have pre-booked tickets.
 Some even give you a discount when you purchase admission in advance.

-If you are having problems obtaining hotel space in Banff don’t forget "Canmore", about 20 minutes east of Banff.
+If you have problems obtaining hotel space in Banff, don’t forget "Canmore", about 20 minutes east of Banff.
 There are frequent public transit buses between Canmore and Banff.

-If you want to see the major site get to them early before their parking lots fill up or arrive "late".
-The attraction may directed you to an overflow parking lot.
-Sunlight in the summer extends into the evening.
-For today Banff’s sunset please click here with twilight continuing for about an hour.
-For today’s real time parking in Banff click here or here.
-For real time parking outside Banff for the Banff Lake Louise areas click here .
+If you want to see the major attractions in Banff, get to them early before their parking lots fill up or arrive "late."
+The attraction may direct you to an overflow parking lot.
+In the summer, sunlight extends well into the evening.
+For today's Banff’s sunset, please click here with twilight continuing for about an hour.
+For today’s real-time parking in Banff, click here or here.
+For real-time parking outside Banff for the Banff Lake Louise areas, click here .

-- If travelling from Calgary budget on two hours drive from Calgary to Banff and three hours from Calgary to Lake Louise.
+- If travelling from Calgary, budget a two-hour drive from Calgary to Banff and three hours from Calgary to Lake Louise.

 - There are also express buses or chauffeur sedans to/from Lake Louise

-Possible Suggestions: Information about the attractions are shown below and can be taken in any order.
+Possible Suggestions: The attractions' information is shown below and can be taken in any order.
 You can also spend two to three days seeing all the sites :

 Day #1 Walk Banff